dabeaz-course/practical-python/Notes/03_Program_organization/04_Modules.md

 Specifically, `import` always executes the *entire* file and modules are still isolated environments.

-The `import module as` statement is only manipulating the names.
+The `import module as` statement is only changing the name locally.
+The `from math import cos, sin` statement still loads the entire math module behind the scenes.
+It's merely copying the `cos` and `sin` names from the module into the local space after it's done.

 ### Module Loading